cybrown/pinakbet/README.md

 # Browser tests and type checking

 The browser spec runner - `./config.runner.html` - can be opened in a browser to run your tests.
-For it to work, you must first run gulp browser.
+For it to work, you must first run `gulp browser`.
 This will set up a watch task that will automatically refresh the tests when your scripts, or the tests, change.

 `TSLint` are executed on every change and will make a sound in your speaker if any linting errors.